santiagorobless99-ops/opinion-mining-twitter-far-right/README.md

 - The Selenium-based scraper (`scraping_selenium_X.py`) is a fallback for cases where the API does not cover the required time window.
 - Output schema is intentionally compatible with the YouTube pipeline to facilitate cross-platform analysis.

-## Related

-See the parent [`Opinion mining/`](../) folder for the equivalent YouTube pipeline.

-## Author
+## Authors

-Santiago Robles — PhD Candidate, Sociology, Universitat de València
+Santiago Robles — PhD Candidate, Sociology, Universitat de València Ignacio Lezica Cabrera — PhD, Social Sciences, Universitat de València
 Contact: santiagorobless99@gmail.com